com-lihaoyi/mill/docs/pages/1 - Intro to Mill.md

 To use as much threads as your machine has (logical) processor cores use `--jobs 0`.
 To disable parallel execution use `--jobs 1`.
 This is currently the default.

-Please note the the maximal possible parallelism depends on your project.
+Please note that the maximal possible parallelism depends on your project.
 Tasks that depend on each other can't be processes in parallel.